aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 ) external returns (PluginRepo pluginRepo);
 ```

-which creates a `PluginRepo` with the first version `1.0` inside and registers it in the aragonOSx `PluginRepoRegistry` contract with an [ENS subdomain](../../03-ens-names.md) under the `dao-plugin.eth` domain managed by Aragon.
+which creates a `PluginRepo` with the first version `1.0` inside and registers it in the Aragon OSx `PluginRepoRegistry` contract with an [ENS subdomain](../../03-ens-names.md) under the `dao-plugin.eth` domain managed by Aragon.

 Additional to the information required by the [`createVersion` function discussed earlier](./index.md/#the-puginrepo-contract), it receives